The square of a Hamilton cycle in randomly perturbed graphs: Proof overview

 Assume that $G$ is not $(\frac{1}{k+1},\beta)$-stable and let $p\ge C n^{-(k-1)/(2k-3)}$.
 Then we apply the regularity lemma to $G$ and we use the following lemma on its reduced graph $R$.

-\begin{lemma}[Lemma~4.4 in~\cite{triangle_paper}] For any integer $k \ge 2$, and $0<\beta<\tfrac{1}{12}$ there exists $d>0$ such that the following holds for any $0<\eps<d/4$, $4 \beta \le \alpha \le \tfrac 13$, and $t \ge \tfrac{10}{d}$ .
+\begin{lemma}[Lemma~4.4 in~\cite{triangle_paper}] For any integer $k \ge 2$ and $0<\beta<\tfrac{1}{12}$, there exists $d>0$ such that the following holds for any $0<\eps<d/4$, $4 \beta \le \alpha \le \tfrac 13$ and $t \ge \tfrac{10}{d}$ .
 Let $G$ be an $n$ vertex graph with minimum degree $\delta(G) \ge (\alpha -\tfrac12 d)n$ that is not $(\alpha,\beta)$-stable and let $R$ be the $(\eps,d)$-reduced graph for some $(\eps,d)$-regular partition $V_0,\dots,V_t$ of $G$.
 Then $R$ contains a matching $M$ of size $(\alpha+2kd)t$. \end{lemma}

-In fact,~\cite[Lemma 4.4]{triangle_paper} is weaker as, under the same assumptions, it gives a matching of size $(\alpha+2d)t$, but Lemma~\ref{lem:stable_cluster} follows from a straightforward adaption of its proof, which in turn builds on ideas from~\cite{BMS_cover}.
-With Lemma~\ref{lem:stable_cluster}, it is not hard to show that the reduced graph $R$ can be vertex-partitioned into copies of stars $K_{1,k}$ and matching edges $K_{1,1}$, such that there are not too many stars.
-We would like to cover the clusters corresponding to each such star and matching edge with the square of a Hamilton path, and then connect these square paths to get the square of a Hamilton cycle.
-However, since we want to avoid the additional $\log$-term in the probability we are working with, for this strategy to work in the randomly perturbed graph, we need that in each star the centre cluster is larger than the other clusters.
-Moreover, to ensure that we can connect the Hamilton paths, we need to setup some connections between the stars and matching edges.
+In fact,~\cite[Lemma 4.4]{triangle_paper} is weaker as, under the same assumptions, it gives a matching of size $(\alpha+2d)t$, but Lemma~\ref{lem:stable_cluster} follows from a straightforward adaptation of its proof, which in turn builds on ideas from~\cite{BMS_cover}.
+With Lemma~\ref{lem:stable_cluster}, it is not hard to show that the reduced graph $R$ can be vertex-partitioned into copies of stars $K_{1,k}$ and matching edges $K_{1,1}$, such that the number of stars is not too large.
+For each such star and matching edge, we would like to cover their clusters with the square of a Hamilton path and then connect these square paths, while covering the exceptional vertices, in order to get the square of a Hamilton cycle.
+However, since we want to avoid the additional $\log$-term in the edge density of the random graph, for this strategy to work in the randomly perturbed graph, we need that in each star the centre cluster is larger than the other clusters.
+Moreover, to ensure that we can connect the squares of Hamilton paths, we need to setup some connections between the stars and matching edges.